Published on Jan 16, 2019 and last reviewed on Oct 23, 2019 - 5 min read

 It influences more than 200 human genes.
 Recent researches have also associated the deficiency of this vitamin to increase the risk of hypertension, multiple sclerosis, cardiovascular disease, autism, asthma, and many other diseases.
 Lately, there is mounting evidence suggesting that pregnant women are at a higher risk of pre-eclampsia and premature labor if their vitamin D level is not optimum.

 Our body cannot create other nutrients and vitamins, but our body can synthesize vitamin D on exposure to the sun.
 When the parts of your body are exposed to the sun, your skin makes vitamin D from cholesterol.
+Also, there are a few other natural sources of vitamin D available.

 The other sources are: